Njihia413/argus-ai-secure-poc/frontend/memory-bank/systemPatterns.md

     -   Confirmation dialogs (`shadcn/ui Dialog`) for critical actions within table rows (e.g., "Unlock Account"), styled with application's primary font (`font-montserrat`) and consistent sizing (`sm:max-w-[425px]`).
     -   Selective display of columns based on relevance (e.g., "Successful Attempts" column removed where not critical).
 -   Compound components for complex UI patterns.
+-   **Sidebar Architecture (`src/components/app-sidebar.tsx` & `src/components/ui/sidebar.tsx`):**
+    -   Utilizes a context (`SidebarContext`) for managing expanded/collapsed state.
+    -   Supports `collapsible="icon"` mode, showing only icons when collapsed.
+    -   Integrates with `Tooltip` components from `shadcn/ui` to display item names on hover in collapsed mode.
+    -   Conditionally renders text labels based on the sidebar's state, with specific classes (`opacity-0 w-0 hidden`) to ensure proper hiding and layout in collapsed mode.
+    -   Applies `justify-center` to `SidebarMenuButton` and its child `<a>` tag when collapsed to aid icon centering.

 ### 2. State Management
 -   React `useState` for local component state (e.g., dialog open/closed, loading states for actions).